w3c/wcag-act/act-rules-format.md

 ### Consistency {#impl-consistency}

 Consistency says how well a set of [=implementation procedures=] are aligned with the intent of an ACT Rule.
-Consistency is determined by comparing the [=outcome=] that implementation procedures returns on the test cases, to what the outcome should be.
+Consistency is determined by comparing the [=outcome=] that implementation procedures return on the test cases to the expected outcomes of the test cases.
 In determining consistency, the `passed` and `inapplicable` outcome are largely interchangeable.
 This supports implementations that do not distinguish between `passed` and `inapplicable`, and allows implementation procedures to be scoped different from an ACT Rule.

 In addition to `passed`, `failed`, and `inapplicable`, implementations can report `cantTell` and `untested` as an [=outcome=].
 If no outcome is given for a test case, it is considered `untested`.